xmtp/xmtp-dot-org/docs/faq.md

 window.Buffer = window.Buffer ??
 Buffer;
 ```

-3. Import it into your main file on the first line.
+3. On the first line of your main file, import `polyfills`.

 - ReacJS: `index.js` or `index.tsx`
 - VueJS: `main.js`